Srdjan Tufegdžić

-Srdjan Tufegdzic, commonly known as Túfa, (born 6 April 1980) is a Serbian football manager and former player.
-He is the manager of Besta deild karla club Valur.
+Srđan Tufegdžić, commonly known as Tufa, (born 6 April 1980) is a Serbian football manager and former player.
+He is the manager of IFK Värnamo.

 Managerial career

-Tufegdzic took charge of Icelandic 1.deild team KA on 11 August 2015 as a caretaker manager, replacing Bjarni Jóhannsson.
-The club was in 5th place in the league when Tufegdzic took over, but the club managed to challenge for promotion and ended in 3rd place.
-After good performances under Tufegdzic, winning 5 of the team's 7 games left, he was appointed the head coach for the 2016 season.
+Tufegdžić took charge of Icelandic 1.deild team KA on 11 August 2015 as a caretaker manager, replacing Bjarni Jóhannsson.
+The club was in 5th place in the league when Tufegdžić took over, but the club managed to challenge for promotion and ended in 3rd place.
+After good performances under Tufegdžić, winning 5 of the team's 7 games left, he was appointed the head coach for the 2016 season.

-In 2016 Tufegdzic managed KA to become 1.deild champions and securing a place in Úrvalsdeild 2017, the club won overall 16 of its 22 games.
-The 2017 Úrvalsdeildar season KA played their first Úrvalsdeildar game in 13 years and Tufegdzic's men ended in 7th place.
+In 2016 Tufegdžić managed KA to become 1.deild champions and securing a place in Úrvalsdeild 2017, the club won overall 16 of its 22 games.
+The 2017 Úrvalsdeildar season KA played their first Úrvalsdeildar game in 13 years and Tufegdžić's men ended in 7th place.